 As the fall leaves start to accumulate here in the temperate parts of North America, most gardeners are thinking about wrapping up things for the year.
-In this article I’ll show you how to extend your garden into winter to have fresh, healthy produce throughout the year.
+In this article, I’ll show you how gardening for all 4 seasons, is possible.
+And how even through the winter, you can have fresh, healthy, produce!

 In the late 19th century and early 20th century, Parisian market gardeners were able to continue to grow throughout the winter to keep tables in France stocked with fresh produce.